 How can an attorney get a no contact order lifted in Crestview?

-I am very blessed to have a paralegal working with me who is very compassionate and very experienced in dealing with domestic violence victims.
+We are very blessed to have a paralegal working with us who is very compassionate and very experienced in dealing with domestic violence victims.
 Her name is Brittni.
-The first thing I do when I am hired for a domestic violence case is have Brittni reach out to the victim.
+The first thing we will do is have Brittni reach out to the victim.
 She will ask them their side of the story, and ask if they would like to have contact.
 She will also ask if they will file paperwork requesting that the charges be dropped.

 What is the process if the State Attorney refuses to agree to lift the No Contact order?

-Whether you are the defendant, or a victim who wants your loved one back home, call Flaherty Defense Firm at (850) 243-6097 when you are ready to put a professional Crestview Domestic Violence attorney to work for you and your family.
+Whether you are the defendant, or a victim who wants your loved one back home, call Flaherty Defense Firm at (850) 398-8098 when you are ready to put professional Crestview Domestic Violence attorneys to work for you and your family.